Discretization-free Bayesian inverse problems in distribution spaces: Inverse problems in the Bayesian framework

+where $\mA\in\R^{m\times n}$ is a known matrix, $b\in\R^m$ is the observed datum, and $e\in\R^m$ represents observation noise.
+The Bayesian approach to inverse problems starts with the definition of a stochastic extension of the model (\ref{lin model}).
+Denoting by$(\Omega,{\frak S},{\mathbb P})$ a probability space, we write a stochastic model

-The Bayesian solution to the inverse problem (\ref{forward}) is the posterior probability distribution of $X$ conditioned on $B=b$, where $b$ is the observed datum.
-Assuming that the random variables are finite dimensional with Euclidean state spaces, $X:\Omega\to\R^n$, $B,E:\Omega\to\R^m$, and that their probability distributions are absolutely continuous with respect to the Lebesgue measure, the distributions can be expressed in terms of probability densities.
-According to Bayes' formula for probability densities, the posterior density is proportional to the product of the prior and the likelihood densities,
+where the uppercase variables are defined as random variables, $X:\Omega\to \R^n$, and $B,E:\Omega\to\R^m$, the randomness reflecting the epistemic uncertainty about the values of the variables.
+In a nutshell, the Bayesian solution to the inverse problem (\ref{lin model}) through its stochastic extension (\ref{lin model ext}) is the posterior probability distribution of $X$ conditioned on $B=b$, where $b$ is the observed datum.
+For the sake of simplicity, assume that $X$ and $E$ are mutually independent, and their marginal probability distributions are absolutely continuous with respect to the Lebesgue measure in $\R^n$ and $\R^m$, respectively.
+The corresponding probability densities are denoted by $\pi_X$ and $\pi_E$, respectively.
+Here, $\pi_X$ is referred to the prior density, encoding the level of uncertainty about $X$ prior to the measurement.
+Based on the mutual independency of $X$ and $E$, and the linear model (\ref{lin model ext}), the likelihood density of $B$, or density of $B$ conditional on $X=x$, is given by